In the beginning, I told my boyfriend that I don't want to have sex outside of marriage and he accepted that.

 Sexual assault committed by someone the survivor is familiar with is sometimes referred to as acquaintance rape.
 (A survivor is someone who has been assaulted and is actively recovering from the experience, rather than feeling victimized.)
 Up to 95 percent of all sexual assaults are committed by acquaintances.
 Because assaults of this nature often involve a friend or significant other, the experiences can be especially upsetting.

 Even when inappropriate sexual conduct can be legally defined as rape, many people do not define their experiences as such.
-A person may be reluctant to define her/his experience as rape for several reasons, including, but not limited to: pressure from the perpetrator to chalk the experience up to "a misunderstanding"; societal messages about gender, sexual roles, and "acceptable aggression"; and, a survivor's discomfort with accepting that s/he has been victimized.
+A person may be reluctant to define their experience as rape for several reasons, including, but not limited to: pressure from the perpetrator to chalk the experience up to "a misunderstanding"; societal messages about gender, sexual roles, and "acceptable aggression"; and, a survivor's discomfort with accepting that they have been victimized.
 Similarly, many people do not tell anyone about their experience, and even more rarely is it reported.
 Also, many who commit acquaintance rape or sexual assault do not define it as wrong; however, ignorance or lack of intent on the part of the "assaulter" is not an excuse.

 Defining what happened and taking care of yourself are crucial parts of the healing process.
 Of course, the two may be related.
 To begin the healing process, you might try any number of the following actions:

+- Find a safe, trusting environment.
 Give yourself space to sort things out away from your boyfriend.
 Choose and reach out to a trusted friend, family member, clergyperson, rape crisis advocate, counselor, or teacher/professor who can keep you company, listen to you, and lend support.

+- See a health care provider as soon as possible after the event.
 Seeking medical attention is strongly recommended following a sexual assault, to address any risk for sexually transmitted infections (STIs) and pregnancy (for female survivors).
 [Emergency contraception (EC), for example, may be taken within 120 hours of unprotected, unanticipated intercourse to help prevent pregnancy.]
 Also, sexual assault that involves any form of penetration may result in injuries that are not immediately apparent, so medical attention is definitely encouraged.
 Furthermore, a health care provider can document injuries and/or collect any forensic evidence.

 Dealing with a sexual assault can be hard, yet by asking for assistance and support, sorting through your emotions, and deciding on your next steps, gradually you will feel more in control and regain your self-respect.
-It is your boyfriend who does not deserve your respect.
-Do not blame yourself.

 On a final note, men are more often the perpetrators of sexual violence than women.
 Challenging men's (and women's) beliefs about sexual violence and unhealthy relationships, as well as getting men (and women) more involved in looking out for one another in high risk situations, such as social settings involving alcohol use, can potentially help protect men from becoming perpetrators (and women from becoming survivors).Alice!